- Borrowers can find a personal loan option that fits their exact needs

-What Is a Credit Card Refinance?
+What is a Credit Card Refinance Loan?

 For example, maybe you have 6 credit cards that you have maxed out.
 You can apply for a personal loan for the amount you owe on all the cards and pay them off.
 In turn, you only have to pay off the Credit Card Refinance personal loan.
 Since you paid off the credit cards with the Credit Card Refinance personal loan, you have 6 fewer bills to pay.